innatelogic/logicsponge-processmining/README.md

 <img src="media/logicsponge.png" alt="LogicSponge Logo" width="350">

-**logicsponge-processmining** is a library for process-mining tasks that is built on **logicsponge**.
+**logicsponge-processmining** is a library for process-mining tasks that is built on **logicsponge-core**.
 Process mining involves a set of tools for modeling, analyzing, and improving business processes.

 # In a nutshell